 7. Clean the razor regularly

 How many times do you clean your shaver in a month?
-Many people assume that they only need to clean the razor once per month, and it will be in good condition.
+Many people assume that they only need to clean the razor once per month and it will be in good condition.
 However, this is doing injustice to your blade.
 Form a habit of rinsing your blade after every use.
-This will get rid of hair and debris that stick in the blade easily.
+This will get rid of hair and debris that stick to the blade easily.